 Snorkel Mask/Goggles

 Some resorts provide these and others allow you to rent them – which I’d recommend unless, like me, you need vision correction to read your scuba diving gages.
-As a certified scuba diver, this is one of my most important beach items to bring with me.
-And…they come in lots of different colors!
+As a certified scuba diver, this is one of my most important beach items to bring with me because I need a vision correction mask to read your scuba diving gages.

 If you are not snorkeling but want either protection or to open your eyes underwater, these are my favorite goggles.
 I will not put my head underwater without them!